Operationalising Representation in Natural Language Processing: Discussion

 (where $W_{g_{Z}}$ is a linear transformation) to predict a property $Z$ from $h(D)$.
 For each input $s$, we intervene on $h(s)$ to project it into the kernel of the linear transformation $W_{g_{Z}}$.
 I write this projection intervention as $P_{Ker(W_{g_{Z}})}$.
 A new probe $g_{Z}^{(1)}$ is trained to predict $Z$ from $P_{Ker(W_{g_{Z}})}(h(D))$, and the process is repeated (this is the part of the technique which is `iterative') until convergence.
 The composition of these projection operations `$a$' is then applied to $h(s)$.

-In the framework I've introduced, we can see INLP as approximating the \hyperlink{ablate intervention}{\texttt{ablate} intervention}, since it purports to reduce the information $h(s)$ bears about a property $Z$.
+In the framework I've introduced, we can see INLP as approximating the \hyperlink{ablate intervention}{\texttt{ablate} intervention}, since it purports to reduce the information $h(s)$ bears about a property $Z$ for \textit{every} decoder of the information.
 Does it approximate the \hyperlink{ablate intervention}{\texttt{ablate} intervention} well enough to be used in \hyperlink{use-o}{Use Operationalised}?
 There are two points to make.

-First, since INLP is only defined relative to linear probes, it implicitly sets $G_{Z, S_{Dec}}$ to include only linear probes.
+First, since INLP is only defined relative to linear probes, it implicitly sets $G_{Z, S_{Dec}}$ to include only linear probes (it adopts the \hyperlink{linearity-constraint}{Linearity Constraint}).
 To the extent that we think that some plausible proxies for the downstream system are non-linear, it will fail to satisfy even the \hyperlink{ablate condition}{\texttt{ablate} condition} (indeed, \textcite{Ravfogel2020} show that a non-linear probe can still be successfully trained to predict $p_{Z}(s)$ from $a(h(s))$).

-Second, even assuming that $G_{Z, S_{Dec}}$ contains only linear probes for all properties $Z$, there's no reason to think that INLP satisfies the \hyperlink{control condition}{\texttt{control} condition}.
+Second, even assuming the the \hyperlink{linearity-constraint}{Linearity Constraint}, there's no reason to think that INLP satisfies the \hyperlink{control condition}{\texttt{control} condition}.
 To see this, consider \hyperlink{example 1}{Example 1} once again.
 Suppose that probe $g_{Z}$ decodes information about the PoS tag of `waltzes' and probe $g_{Y}$ decodes information about the PoS tag of `dances'.
-Even if $g_{Y}$ is also linear, applying $P_{Ker(g_{Z})}$ to activation $h(s)$ can affect the prediction of $g_{Y}$ on $h(s)$, namely when the range of the adjoint (the `rowspace') of the linear map $W_{g_{Z}}$ non-trivially intersects the range of the adjoint of $W_{g_{Y}}$ (\cite{axler}; this is of course guaranteed when the number of properties exceeds the activation dimension $d$).
+Even if $g_{Y}$ is also linear, applying $P_{Ker(g_{Z})}$ to activation vector $h(s)$ can affect the prediction of $g_{Y}$ on $h(s)$, namely when the range of the adjoint (the `rowspace') of the linear map $W_{g_{Z}}$ non-trivially intersects the range of the adjoint of $W_{g_{Y}}$ (\cite{axler}; this is of course guaranteed when the number of properties exceeds the activation vector dimension $d$).
 This is because there is a sense in which INLP is overly strong, which can be captured by my framework; it ensures not just that

 as required by the \hyperlink{ablate condition}{\texttt{ablate} condition}, but that the resulting uncertainty is \textit{maximal}, since

 will be uniform.

 Note that even in those cases in which INLP fails to satisfy the \hyperlink{control condition}{\texttt{control} condition}, it might still be convenient to use INLP to approximate the \hyperlink{ablate intervention}{\texttt{ablate} intervention}, since it does give (coarse-grained) insight of the sort relevant for assessing \hyperlink{use-o}{Use Operationalised}.
 Furthermore, by better understanding the activation subspace in which interventions make a relevant difference to downstream system behaviour, we can design more fine-grained interventions (the `AlterRep' method in \cite{ravfogel-etal-2021-counterfactual} is an example of exactly this, designing an approximation of the \hyperlink{modify intervention}{\texttt{modify} intervention} for a binary property $Z$).